 5. Improper diet

-Some foods aggravate acne symptoms and others provide relief.
-Eating lots of greasy foods like pizza, french fries, hamburgers, and fried chicken will clog pores by producing more oil than necessary.
-Foods that contain a lot of milk, cheese, or sugar can also cause acne.
-On the other hand, certain fruits and vegetables contain antioxidants and anti-inflammatory compounds which can fight acne.
+Some foods aggravate acne symptoms, and others provide relief.
+Greasy foods like pizza, French fries, hamburgers, and fried chicken can clog pores by producing more oil than necessary.
+Foods containing much milk, cheese, or sugar can also cause acne.
+On the other hand, specific fruits and vegetables contain antioxidants and anti-inflammatory compounds that can fight acne.

 How to prevent acne

 The following are some of the ways that you can reduce your chances of getting acne.
-These includes:
+These include:

 As you probably know, alcohol dehydrates your body.
-When you're dehydrated, your body doesn't flush out toxins that are commonly associated with breakouts.
+When dehydrated, your body doesn't flush out toxins commonly associated with breakouts.
 These include staying away from greasy foods and saying no to alcohol.
-Eating more fruits and vegetables can provide you with powerful antioxidant which helps prevent acne breakouts as well as make them go away faster when they do happen.
-For example, if you drink one alcoholic beverage a day, switch to two or three non-alcoholic beverages.
-If you eat one or two portions of junk food a week, cut back to zero.
+Eating more fruits and vegetables can provide powerful antioxidants, which help prevent acne breakouts and make them go away faster when they do happen.
+For example, if you drink one alcoholic beverage daily, switch to two or three non-alcoholic beverages.
+Cut back to zero if you eat one or two portions of junk food a week.

 2. Wear sunscreen

 Studies have shown that people who use sunscreen have less severe acne than those who don't.
-It's also recommended that you wear sunglasses outdoors to protect your eyes from UV rays which may trigger acne.
-There are many sunscreens on the market but be sure to buy one that has at least SPF 15 or higher.
-Many dermatologists recommend using a moisturizer with an SPF 30.
+It's also recommended to wear sunglasses outdoors to protect your eyes from UV rays that may trigger acne.
+Many sunscreens are available, but buy one with an SPF of 15 or higher.
+Many dermatologists recommend using a moisturizer with an SPF of 30.
 Apply it often throughout the day for the best results.

 3. Be gentle with your skin

-Oftentimes, people will want to scrub their skin off because they believe this will help get rid of acne scars or blackheads.
+Often, people will want to scrub their skin off because they believe this will help remove acne scars or blackheads.
 However, this only causes irritation that leads to more redness and inflammation.
-Instead, try to gently cleanse your face twice a day with mild cleansers.
-Avoid products containing fragrances and alcohols since these ingredients tend to dry out the skin, make wrinkles worse, cause sensitivity, and lead to more breakouts.
-Try not to touch your face too much and always wash your hands before touching any other part of your body.
+Instead, gently cleanse your face twice a day with mild cleansers.
+Avoid fragrances and alcohol products since these ingredients tend to dry out the skin, make wrinkles worse, cause sensitivity, and lead to more breakouts.
+Avoid touching your face too much, and always wash your hands before touching any other body part.

 4. Drink lots of water

 Drinking water helps clear up acne by removing toxins from the body.
 But bottled water alone won't do the trick.
 You need to balance what you're drinking with what you're eating.
-So instead of drinking sodas, fruit juices, and sports drinks, drink plenty of water.
+So, drink plenty of water instead of sodas, fruit juices, and sports drinks.
 Water flushes out the toxins in your system while helping keep your digestive system running smoothly.
 Drink enough so that you urinate eight glasses per day.
-It is important to stay hydrated to avoid dehydration.
-This ensures you can better regulate your metabolism and support gut health, produce new cells, and maintain healthy brain function.
+It is essential to stay hydrated to avoid dehydration.
+This ensures you can better regulate your metabolism, support gut health, produce new cells, and maintain healthy brain function.
 All of these things are needed to fight against acne.

-The above information should be a good start for you.
-Remember that acne is caused by hormones, and poor hygiene.
-Wash your face with mild soap twice a day, but avoid alcohol-based soaps as they can dry out the skin and make acne worse.
-Use an exfoliating scrub one or two times per week to cleanse clogged pores and remove dead skin cells.
+The above information should be a good starting point.
+Remember that hormones and poor hygiene cause acne.
+Wash your face with mild soap twice daily, but avoid alcohol-based soaps, which can dry out the skin and worsen acne.
+Use an exfoliating scrub once or twice weekly to cleanse clogged pores and remove dead skin cells.

 ,